clystian/algo-find-pair/README.md

 # Find Pair
 Find the pairs in an array whose sum of a number N

+## Task

+create a function that finds pairs of integers from a list that sum to a given value.
+The function will take as input the list of numbers as well as the target sum.

+create a command line tool that takes as command line arguments a comma separated list of integers, and the target integer.

+You can assume that all input values are integers.
+You can assume that there aren't any repeat values in the list.

 # How to run tests
 ```bash
 npm run test